Aus energy grid needs urgent upgrades

-While the transition will not happen overnight, or without challenges, the government will address the issue head-on, Energy Minister Chris Bowen said on Thursday.
+While the transition won't happen overnight or without challenges, the government will address the issue head-on, Energy Minister Chris Bowen said on Thursday.

-The Australian Energy Market Operator's 30-year plan for the National Electricity Market acknowledges the need for new investment "gathered momentum" in recent weeks as the eastern states grappled with power-supply issues.
+The Australian Energy Market Operator's new 30-year plan for the National Electricity Market acknowledges the need for new investment has "gathered momentum" in recent weeks as the eastern states grappled with power supply issues.